-Medicare will soon seek reimbursement of conditional payments related to a workers’ compensation claim while the claim is still open, possibly more than once.
+Expect potential changes in the Medicare’s conditional payment reimbursement process related to a workers’ compensation claim while the claim is still open, possibly more than once.
 That is among the changes stemming from a revised process to seek reimbursement of conditional payments made in a claim.

 Beginning Oct.
 5, Medicare is shifting responsibility for its recovery of conditional payments, where the Centers for Medicare and Medicaid Services (CMS) is pursuing recovery directly from a workers’ compensation entity, to the Commercial Repayment Center (CRC), away from the Benefits Coordination & Recovery Center (BCRC).
 The transition will result in several changes to the process.